Cardiot/.github/profile/README.md

 🧙 Remember, you can do mighty things with the power of [Markdown](https://docs.github.com/github/writing-on-github/getting-started-with-writing-and-formatting-on-github/basic-writing-and-formatting-syntax)
 -->

-# Note
+## Note
 Purpose of this Organisation Repository to maintain and develop for future my Final Year College Project.
-This project uses IoT and Machine Learning with Web and Mobile Application Domain.
+This project uses IoT and Machine Learning with Web, Mobile and Desktop Application.
 So, I had to keep it in a separate space for more maintaining and future collaboration.

+This project is now a hobby project.
+Where I am extending all it's feature and will try to deploy at no cost.